binarapps/slack-integrator/README.md

     phone: '
     schema: ''
     menu: ''
+  Where:
-  Where name is a word called in slack to order from that place
+    name is a word called in slack to order from that place schema is suggested example of order
 3. Run rake places:create

 ## Tests